It is located at a corner unit at basement 2. Look out for Lim Chee Guan (now you know), then Subway.

 The interior is done up art deco style, like a “jewel box” which represents luxury, glamour, and romanticism.

-Other to some of the hotpot restaurants which are noisier and energetic, I think this is a place with high enough ceilings and space for group outing conversations.
-(Tip: If you got a friend who has a birthday, the staff would come around singing the birthday song in different languages.
-See if your friend scared malu or not.)
+Other to some of the hotpot restaurants which are noisier and energetic, I think this is a place with high enough ceilings and space for group outings and conversations.

 There are six different nourishing soup bases with rich flavours and nutritional benefits, including Signature Beauty Collagen Broth, Vitamin C Tomato Sweet Corn Broth, Signature Spicy Nourishing Soup (Pork Bone Soup), Herbal Drunken Chicken Broth, and Cooling Coconut Broth.